 When do coil springs need replacing in a car?

 Most cars have four coil springs; each supporting one corner of the vehicle.
 In cars with MacPherson struts, coil springs are installed within struts (in the photo).
 Coil springs don't need any maintenance, but they might need to be replaced.

-Several car manufacturers issued recalls to replace coil springs.
-For example, Nissan recalled certain model year 2007-2012 Nissan Versa in Canada and certain regions of the United States to replace both front coil springs.
+Several car manufacturers have issued recalls to replace coil springs.
+For example, Nissan recalled some 2007-2012 Nissan Versa models in Canada and certain regions of the United States to replace both front coil springs.
 The reason is that the salt used on the roads in winter time can cause the springs to corrode and possibly fracture.
 Hyundai also recalled certain 2011 Elantra and Sonata vehicles for the same reason.
 If one of your coil springs broke, we suggest to check with the manufacturer or dealer for possible recalls or safety campaigns related to coil springs.

 Are there any symptoms of a broken coil spring?
 In some cases, a broken piece of the spring can produce a metal rattle when driving over bumps and potholes.

 The ride height may also appear lower on one side.
 Most of the time, however, there are no symptoms and a broken coil spring can only be caught during a regular service when the vehicle is lifted on the hoist in a shop.

 Another reason to replace coil springs is when they become weak.
 In older cars, coil springs weaken and sag, causing the ride height to be lower.
 It's often more noticeable at the rear axle of the vehicle.
 Weak rear coil springs may cause poor handling and increased wear on the inside of the rear tires.
 In addition, when the rear springs sag, the headlights point higher and can dazzle drivers in oncoming cars.

 Should both coil springs on the same axle be replaced at the same time?
 It's recommended to replace coil springs in pairs.
-As we mentioned above, over time coil springs weaken, so if you replace only one spring, the left and right springs will respond differently to the road and have different ride height.
+Over time coil springs weaken, so if you replace only one spring, the left and right springs will respond differently to the road and the left and ride sides may have a different ride height.